HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

   - *none* - do not impute missing data matrix values
   - *zero* - substitue zero for missing values in the data matrix
   - *center* - for missing values in the data matrix, substitute the median intensity for the feature (for samples where it is not missing).
-  - In all cases, negative values are substituted with zeros.
+  - Negative values are always substituted with missing values before imputation, even when `none` is chosen.
 - Column that specifies order for samples (default = 'sampleMetadata')
   - name of the column in sample metadata that is used to sort samples
 - Column that specifies order for features (default = 'variableMetadata')